SanjeevJatwar/Frelyzer/README.md

 # Frelyzer
-Count the frequency of words in agiven text with plotting
+Count the frequency of words in a given text with plotting